Here are ten cold calling tips that are guaranteed to take you to the next level.

 8. Create a Cold Call Script Outline

-Create an outline of what to talk about and ask when talking with a prospect on a cold call.
+Create an outline of what to cover and what to ask when talking with a prospect on a cold call.
 We can also use what we created from the previous tips for this outline.

-Having this outline will not only improve your performance, but it can also improve your confidence and reduce any cold call anxiety you might experience.
+Having this outline will not only improve your performance but also boost your confidence and reduce any cold-call anxiety you might experience.

 9. Be Ready for Objections

 Objections are guaranteed to come up, regardless of how well you execute.
-And it can help tremendously to have some sort of response prepared and ready to go when these come up.
-And the really cool thing is that we can actually use the blocks from our cold call outline as responses to many of the most common objections.
+And it can help tremendously to have a response prepared and ready when these come up.
+And the really cool thing is that we can use the blocks from our cold call outline to respond to many of the most common objections.

-The prospect asks what the is in regards to or if it is a sales call, respond with your value proposition.
+If the prospect asks what it is regarding, or if it is a sales call, respond with your value proposition.
 The prospect says they are not interested, deflect to one of your pain questions.
 The prospect asks you to send them your information, deflect back to your current state questions.

-Not only do these responses help you to keep cold calls going, but they can also help to decrease how much you get beat up and your overall level of stress and frustration when cold calling.
+Not only do these responses help you keep cold calls going, but they can also help reduce how much you get beat up and your overall level of stress and frustration when cold calling.

 10. Practice Makes Progress

-If you like this tip but do not have anyone to practice with, we have an AI-powered sales simulator you can practice your cold calls with and I will put a link to free trial for that in the description below.
+If you like this tip but do not have anyone to practice with, we have an AI-powered sales simulator you can use to practice your cold calls, and I will include a link to a free trial in the description below.

 Cold calling doesn’t have to be a struggle.
-With these ten cold calling tips for beginners, you can build confidence, start more productive conversations, and ultimately, close more deals.
+With these ten cold calling tips, you can build confidence, start more productive conversations, and ultimately, close more deals.